sz6084/Hackpad-SELF/README.md

 ### Inspiration

 I wanted to create a macropad for the keys I lost when i moved from daily-driving a laptop to a PC.
 Specifically, keys like Rewind, Play/Pause, and Next.
 These keys were not part of my laptop's function key alternates-they were dedicated buttons which I missed since my current keyboard, a (surprisingly decent and fully-sized) membrane keyboard, only had function keys with no dedicated media buttons.
 This is definitely not something everyone agrees with (and I find binding my function keys would be too tedious, especially since my old laptop did not have these bound to function keys anyways).
 It has 16 switches (numpad functions too!), 1 rp2040, and no LEDs (I don't want the hassle and my membrane keyboard doesn't have it anyways, thought RGB in a future macropad would be cool).
 Something else I might consider is using Choc v2 switches but since the guide used Cherry MX switches I decided to do the same.
+Also Genshin Impact.

 ### Challenge